 The most expensive hidden cost that companies don’t factor in is manual labor.
 Determining the exact dollar amount of this expense is something many companies struggle with.
 On top of that, another aspect of the actual cost of using paper is decreased productivity.
 Think about the time staff spends filling in the blanks and stuffing envelopes.
 Instead, employees could be focused on analyzing reports and data to build a case for more efficient processes and resources.

-Businesses that adopt AP automation can reduce accounts payable and payment costs by up to 60 percent.
+Businesses that adopt AP automation can reduce accounts payable and payment costs.
 In fact, according to PayStream Advisors, 82% of organizations reported a noticeable improvement after AP automation implementation.
 That includes cutting costs from manual tasks, heavy lifting of paper payments, and recovery from expensive errors.
 With AvidXchange solutions, if your vendor prefers a paper check, our AvidPay Network will send a check on your behalf the next business day.
 Our team will work with your vendors to determine the preferred electronic payment method for you.
 Your finance department still has full control and visibility into each payment without adding up the high costs for each paper-based process and check.

 The Future of e-Checks and e-Payments